 The Philadelphia NLRB released an election order Tuesday night, December 19th, 2017.
+You can read the full election order here.
 This is an exciting development for graduate student workers at Penn: it affirms the precedent of the Columbia decision (364 NLRB No. 90 (2016)) that established grads as students and workers, and Penn’s status as both educator and employer.

 The timing of the order, however, is unfortunate.
 GET-UP filed for an election on May 30, only to have Penn draw out weeks of hearings in which their lawyers argued that grads didn’t have jobs, but “educational pursuits.”
 Penn’s litigation of grads’ right to a democratic say in their working conditions, and the Trump appointees to the NLRB, meant that instead of a swift election, grads have waited 203 days, and counting, to exercise our democratic rights.